Sign-SGD via Parameter-Free Optimization

-$\bullet$ \textbf{Sign-SGD.} In the original paper on the \textsc{Sign-SGD} method \citep{bernstein2018signsgd}, the authors explored the convergence in the paradigm of finding a near-stationary point, i.e., such $x\in\mathbb R^d$, that $\|\nabla f(x)\| \leqslant \varepsilon$, where $\varepsilon$ represents the accuracy of the solution.
+$\bullet$ \textbf{Sign-SGD.} In the original paper on \textsc{Sign-SGD} \citep{bernstein2018signsgd}, the authors explored convergence in the paradigm of finding a near-stationary point, i.e., such $x\in\mathbb R^d$, that $\|\nabla f(x)\| \leqslant \varepsilon$, where $\varepsilon$ represents the accuracy of the solution.
 Moreover, to achieve convergence with respect to the variance term, the authors utilized mini-batches.
 Both this convergence criterion and the use of mini-batches are essential components of the analysis.
-As shown in \citep{karimireddy2019error} provided counterexamples that demonstrate divergence in both the context of regret minimization and without mini-batches.
-To address the issue with variance reduction, the authors of \citep{karimireddy2019error} proposed combining the sign compressor with the error feedback scheme.
-Meanwhile, \citep{safaryan2021stochastic} assumed that at least half of the coordinates in the sign of the stochastic gradient align with those of the exact gradient, thereby enabling convergence with respect to the variance term.
-A number of works have also emerged around \textsc{Sign-SGD}, extending it with momentum \citep{sun2023momentum}, providing high-probability convergence bounds \citep{kornilov2025sign}, and studying it in the context of differential privacy \citep{jinnoisy}. \textit{Nevertheless, the possibility of selecting a stepsize to achieve the optimal convergence rate was not considered.
+As shown in \citep{karimireddy2019error}, \textsc{Sign-SGD} may fail to converge when considered the regret minimization.
+Moreover, to achieve convergence with respect to the variance term, the authors of \citep{karimireddy2019error} utilized mini-batches.
+Meanwhile, \citet{safaryan2021stochastic} proposed a relaxation of the \textsc{Sign-SGD} method and showed that at least half of the coordinates in the sign of the stochastic gradient align with those of the exact gradient, thereby enabling convergence with respect to the variance term.
+A number of works have also emerged around \textsc{Sign-SGD}, extending it with momentum \citep{sun2023momentum}, providing high-probability convergence bounds \citep{kornilov2025sign}, and studying it in the context of differential privacy \citep{jinnoisy}. \textit{Nevertheless, the possibility of selecting a stepsize independent of problem properties while achieving optimal convergence rate has been largely overlooked}.

 Let us provide the basic estimate of \textsc{Sign-SGD} convergence with the exact gradient oracles.
 This can be simply derived from Theorem 1 in \citep{bernstein2018signsgd}: